Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

         }

-        // Waits for the coroutine to start before canceling it jobStarted.await()
+        // Waits for the coroutine to start before canceling it started.await()

-        // Cancels the coroutine, so delay() throws a CancellationException job.cancel()
+        // Cancels the coroutine,
+        // so awaitCancellation() throws a CancellationException
+        job.cancel()
     }
     // Coroutine builders such as withContext() or coroutineScope()